jeckman/wpbook/README.txt

  * Added global gravatar setting - otherwise we only filter gravatars inside facebook.
 (This prevents wpbook from interfering with other gravatars in themes outside fb).
+ * Added DONOTCACHEPAGE constant when pages are viewed inside facebook - this should enable WPBook to better coordinate with wp-super-cache.
+ * Added initial support for iFrame based tabs - still needs work

 = 2.0.12 =
  * Fixed regression - cron was looking for FB client in wrong directory